 Edit as follows:

-“Each EDCAF shall maintain a backoff timer, which has a value measured in backoff slots as described below.
+“Each EDCAF shall maintain a backoff timer, which has a value determined using equation 10-1.

 Edit at P1351.36:

-EDCAF operations shall be performed slot boundaries, defined as follows on the primary channel, for each EDCAF,:
+The medium shall be determined to be idle for a duration of a time period defined as follows on the primary channel, for each EDCAF, before initiating the transmission of a frame exchange sequence, or, if the backoff timer is suspended, before resuming to decrement the backoff timer:

 Following AIFSN[AC] × aSlotTime – aRxTxTurnaroundTime of idle medium after SIFS (not necessarily idle medium during the SIFS) after the last busy medium on the antenna that was the result of a reception of a frame with a correct FCS.